Freemasons working together to help their communities

 We have seen remarkable stories from across the country of how our members are coming together – from helping to raise vital funds for the NHS and delivering food to the community, through to purchasing ambulances and manufacturing vital personal protective equipment (PPE).

-To support Freemasonry’s charitable response to the coronavirus pandemic, UGLE and the Masonic Charitable Foundation (MCF), the Freemasons' charity, have established the Freemasons’ COVID-19 Community Fund.
+To support Freemasonry’s charitable response to the coronavirus pandemic, UGLE and the Masonic Charitable Foundation (MCF), the Freemasons' charity, established the Freemasons’ COVID-19 Community Fund.

 The Freemasons’ COVID-19 Community Fund will help to support a range of local and national charities and projects that are helping people through the current coronavirus pandemic.
 The MCF will match donations made to the Fund up to a total of £1 million.